Ladme/plot_scrambling/README.md

 ```
 ./plot_scrambling.sh Measurements -t 50,400 -c blue,magenta,black,lime -o fluoressence_colors.png
 ```
-the chart might look like this:
+the chart will look like this:
 ![FluorEssence chart with specified colors](examples/fluoressence_colors.png)

 Note that a color must be provided for each block.
 If only one color is given, it will be used for all blocks.

 You can also use hexadecimal codes to specify colors (e.g., `#7ef542,#42b6f5,#cb42f5,#f5bc42`).
-If you choose to use hexadecimal codes, make sure to enclose the color specification in quotes.
+If you choose to use hexadecimal codes, make sure to enclose the color specification in quotes:
 ```
 ./plot_scrambling.sh Measurements -t 50,400 -c '#7ef542,#42b6f5,#cb42f5,#f5bc42'
 ```